Balasana – child pose yoga

 1. What is Balasana and its primary purpose?

-Balasana, or Child Pose, is a gentle resting yoga pose that helps stretch the low back, hips, thighs, knees, and ankles while promoting relaxation and stress relief.
+Balasana, or Child Pose, is a gentle yoga pose.
+It helps stretch the lower back, hips, thighs, knees, and ankles.
+This pose helps you relax and lowers stress.

 2. How does Balasana benefit the spine?

-This pose lengthens and stretches the spine, helping to maintain its natural alignment and alleviate tension in the back.
+This position extends and elongates the spine, aiding in preserving its natural alignment and reducing tension in the back.

 3. Can Balasana help with anxiety or stress?